Queer Representation in the Media

 - Outside of comedy, trans characters were often depicted as the victims of hate crimes, the love interests “gone wrong,” or prostitutes.

 - Trans history changed in 1952 when Christine Jorgensen became a global media celebrity.
 She was the first person to become globally famous for having gender confirmation surgery and undergoing hormone therapy.

 - The 1990 documentary Paris Is Burning gained notoriety in mainstream media for being the first documentary film to center on trans women of color.
 The documentary offers insight into ball culture in NYC during the 80s and 90s.
 It provides a look inside one of our most marginalized communities and how members of that community created safe spaces to be themselves.

 The Future looks Q-ute!

-In addition to understanding the history of queer representation in film and television, we discussed positive queer representation in today’s press; an essential talking pointas we continue to educate ourselves.
+In addition to understanding the history of queer representation in film and television, we discussed positive queer representation in today’s press — an essential talking point we continue to educate ourselves on.

 - Figures like Laverne Cox see LGBTQ+ representation moving past the AIDS crisis, and space opening up for a positive future of representation.

 - Shows such as Modern Family and Schitt’s Creek are normalizing queer characters and relationships in the media.

 - Intersectional representation is the importance of acknowledging that people come from different backgrounds, countries, cultures, sexual orientations, gender spectrums, ages, abilities, classes, professions etc. The term was conceptualized and coined by Kimberlé Williams Crenshaw.
 As this becomes more broadly discussed and commonly acknowledged, intersectional characters are increasingly being portrayed in the media.

 Some of our favorite recommended shows and movies with positive queer representation include: